 Wait a few days and make mental notes of the temperatures of each room in your house.
-Check to determine which rooms are comfortable, which are too warm, and which are too cold.
+Use an indoor thermometer that you move to different rooms to get an exact temperature reading.
+Check to determine which rooms are comfortable, which are too warm and which are too cold.

 Return to the air conditioning dampers in the furnace ducts.
 Adjust each air conditioning damper so it provides the right amount of air to each room.
 Open the dampers in ducts that lead to rooms that are too warm.
 Close dampers a bit to rooms that are too cool.
 Make small adjustments; don't open or close any damper completely.

-Wait a few more days, and repeat Step 4.
-You need to keep doing this until every room in your house is cooled to your comfort level.
+Wait a few more days and repeat the damper adjustments.
+You need to keep doing this until the components of your HVAC system work together to ensure every room in your house is cooled to your comfort level.
 When you're done balancing the air conditioning dampers, use a permanent marker to draw a line on each furnace duct.
 Extend each line out from the handles so you know where the position should be.
 Make an "S" beside each line to indicate it's the summer setting.

 Kayar Sprang has been a professional freelance writer and researcher since 1999.
 She has had articles published by clients like Kraft Foods, "Woman's Day" magazine and Mom Junction.
 Sprang specializes in subjects she has expertise in, including gardening and home improvement.
 She lives on and maintains a multi-acre farm.